-Bernie Sanders silent on Cuban pro-democracy uprisings after praising Fidel Castro's communist policies
+Bernie Sanders silent on Cuban pro-freedom uprisings after praising Fidel Castro's communist policies

 Sanders told '60 Minutes' in 2020 that it was 'unfair to simply say everything is bad' about Castro's policies